-West Linn has over 500 acres of park land within the City's park system.
+West Linn has over 600 acres of park land within the City's park system.
 These parks contain a variety of recreation amenities and facilities to support diverse recreation experiences.
-The existing park inventory for West Linn is presented in Table 4, organized by park type.
+West Linn's park inventory is presented in Table 4, organized by park type.
 The locations of these existing park and recreation resources are illustrated in Figure 5.